Skip to main content

 First, switch to the retention insight tab and select the events you want to analyze.

-As the Initial event, I will select Subscription started, as we are interested only in users that started a subscription.
+As the Initial event, I will select Subscription started, since we are only interested in users who started a subscription.

 Remember that you can set a segment filter on this event.
-For example, first event reduces the scope of analysis for the users' first subscription.
+For example, first event narrows the scope of the analysis to the user's first subscription.

-We will now apply a property filter to the Plan interval.
-We will select only the users who performed Subscription started events with a monthly plan interval.
+We will now apply a property filter on Plan interval.
+We will select only users who performed Subscription started events with a monthly plan interval.

 image